oomlout/oomlout_oomp_builder/navigation/electronic/header/2_54_mm/28_pin/surface_mount_right_angle/part/readme.md

-# Electronic Header 2 54 Mm 28 Pin Surface Mount Right Angle
+# Electronic Header 2 54 mm 28 Pin Surface Mount Right Angle

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base